ARM-software/bob-build/docs/features.md

 The feature system allows for the possibility of changing aspects of the build depending on the configuration.

-It provides a way to select flags, source files, includes and others by indicating that they should only be included when a certain configuration option is enabled.
+It provides a way to select flags, source files, includes and other settings by indicating that they should only be included when a certain configuration option is enabled.
+In most cases, the settings apply cumulatively.

 ## Connection to config system